 Note: When embedding your videoask in an email, the passcode screen will be displayed when respondents click on the videoask to open it in their browser.

-To remove the passcode and make your videoask public again, just toggle off the Make videoask private setting.
+To remove the passcode and make your videoask public again, just toggle off Protect videoask with a passcode.

 Check it out for yourself!
 Just enter the password you see in the screenshot above to gain access! 😉